Non-league hotshot from Doncaster given chance to impress at Championship club

-Doncaster City hotshot Rio Allen given chance to impress at Stoke City alongside first-team stars
+Doncaster City hotshot Rio Allan given chance to impress at Stoke City alongside first-team stars

 and live on Freeview channel 276

-Rio Allen, from Cantley, swapped shifts at Asda and studying for a degree in physical education and sports coaching to join up with the Potters’ Under-21s last week.
+Rio Allan, from Cantley, swapped shifts at Asda and studying for a degree in physical education and sports coaching to join up with the Potters’ Under-21s last week.

 The 19-year-old winger, who has scored 20 goals in 13 games for Doncaster City this season, took part in training and an in-house game alongside some of the club’s first-team players.